← Back to Drug List

 • Care provided by VA/VA Community Care pulmonologist experienced in the management of interstitial lung disease (ILD)

-• Monotherapy when there is a contraindication, intolerance, or inadequate response to nintedanib (and pirfenidone in IPF) or additive therapy to either pirfenidone or nintedanib when further efficacy is desired
+• Monotherapy when there is a contraindication, intolerance, or inadequate response to nintedanib (and pirfenidone in IPF) or for additive therapy to either pirfenidone or nintedanib when further efficacy is desired

-• Relative decline in FVC of 10% or more of predicted within past 24 months
+• Relative decline in FVC of 10% or more of predicted

 • Worsening of respiratory symptoms and increased extent of fibrotic changes on imaging

-• Patients continuing treatment with pirfenidone and adding nerandomilast must be prescribed the 18 mg twice daily dose (nerandomilast dose should not be reduced)
+• Patients continuing treatment with pirfenidone and adding nerandomilast: Prescribed the 18 mg twice daily dose of nerandomilast (nerandomilast dose should not be reduced)

 Source Documents